webmad1019-1/w2d2/README.md

 # Goals

-* Pay attention to code quality (QA)
+* Pay attention to code quality (QA).
-* Understand js async nature
+* Understand js async nature.
-* Work with events
+* Work with events.
-* Update DOM in relation to a data model
+* Update DOM in relation to a data model.

 # Bonus